were/mcir/writeup/00-manual.md

 as it is shown in Listing below.

 ````
-int a;
+i32 a;
 {
-  int a; // This is not allowed!
+  i32 a; // This is not allowed!
-  int b; // b is dedicated to this scope.
+  i32 b; // b is dedicated to this scope.
 }
 // We cannot use b here.
 ````